contecfy/holyground/components/README.md

             book: "Philippians",
             chapter: 4,
             verse: 6,
-            text: "Do not be anxious about anything..."
+            text: "Do not be anxious about anything...", }}
-          }}
         />
       </main>